 7. Buy Local Goods at a Farmer’s Market

 There are plenty of local vendors to buy fresh produce, flowers, and more from on the main level of the market.
-There are also tons of shops hidden away in the lower level, so make sure to check these out for things to do in Seattle when it rains.
+There are also tons of shops hidden away on the lower level, so make sure to check these out for things to do in Seattle when it rains.

 You’ll also find other farmer’s markets throughout the area that may be closer to where you live.
 This is one of my favorite indoor activities near Seattle, as you can stock up on seasonal fruit.
+Spring in Seattle is when most of these start popping up in neighborhoods around the area.

 8. Observe Native Sea Life

 Going to the Seattle Aquarium is one of the best rainy day activities in Seattle, as there’s something fun about being surrounded by water while watching the rain pour outside.
-This is located on the Seattle waterfront and the perfect way to start your morning, especially when you need indoor activities for kids in Seattle.
+This is located on the Seattle waterfront and is the perfect way to start your morning, especially when you need indoor activities for kids in Seattle.

 9. Try Out Your Bouldering Skills